sybila/BCSgen/README.md

 > <sup>2</sup> To do it, you need to have [PyQt](https://wiki.python.org/moin/PyQt) python library installed.
 For Windows, use [this](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyqt4) binary file, for Linux use [following](http://pythoncentral.io/install-pyside-pyqt-on-windows-mac-linux/) instructions, and for Mac OS use [this](https://sourceforge.net/projects/pyqtx/) installer (with all requirements).
 Moreover, additional python packages are required (markdown, numpy) and might be installed using `pip`.

+> <sup>3</sup> [RuleParser](https://gitlab.fi.muni.cz/grp-sybila/rule-parser) improves writing and allows validation of BCSL models inside BCSgen.
+Therefore path to directory with `RuleParser.py` and `_RuleParser.so` must be specified (alternatively, both files might be placed in Core/Import/ directory).